Mixnikon108/2D-Terrain-Generation/README.md

 # 2D Fractal Landscape Generator

 This program aims to represent a 2D Fractal Landscape made in Python, mesmerizing mountain landscapes, or at list a fraction of it.
-Developed using Pygame library, this program is inspired in this [website](https://grahamsprojects.blogspot.com/2014/08/creating-2d-fractal-landscape-generator.html).
+Developed using Pygame library, this program is inspired in [Graham's Projects website](https://grahamsprojects.blogspot.com/2014/08/creating-2d-fractal-landscape-generator.html).
 I didn't find the source code, so I ended up making my own.
 I hope you like it.
 .
 <p align="center">
   <img src="img/example4.png" alt="Fractal Mountains" width="50%">